by Wayne Koestenbaum

 or outside.

-in front of you.
+Push the button in front of you.
 Don’t ask anyone else’s opinion

 about whether it